GermanBread/Arnix/README.md

 - Use `arnixctl` to manage Arnix!
 - Configure the behaviour of Arnix by editing `/arnix/etc/arnix.conf`
 - Add `quiet` to kernel parameters for quiet boot
+- Add `rollback` to kernel parameters to revert to a generation from within init

 ---